 Introduction to Pastel Drawing

-Pastel drawing is a completely dry technique – no water used at all.
-It is usually in a stick form, much like a stick of chalk.
+Pastel painting is a completely dry technique – no water used at all (not normally).
+It is usually in a stick form and with very little binder to hold the pigment together.
 It can also be in pencil form.
 It needs a surface with “tooth” to enable the pigment to adhere to it.
-The final drawing has to be protected behind glass to protect the pastel from smearing.
+The final paint has to be protected behind glass to protect the pastel from smearing.

 In this lesson you will learn:

 4. How to protect your painting